dscho/pagefind-xkcd-demo/content/comics/2013-3-13-ineffective-sorts.md

   StackSort connects to StackOverflow, searches for 'sort a list', and downloads and runs code snippets until the list is sorted.
 img: https://imgs.xkcd.com/comics/ineffective_sorts.png
 ---
+**Ineffective sorts**

  define HalfheartedMergeSort(list):

-     if length(list) <2:
+     if length(list)<2:

          return list

-     pivot=int(length(list)

-2)

-     A=HalfheartedMergeSort(list[:pivot])

-     B=HalfheartedMergeSort(list[pivot:])
+     pivot=int(length(list)/2)

+     a=HalfheartedMergeSort(list[:pivot])

+     b=HalfheartedMergeSort(list[pivot:])

- ummmmm
+     // ummmmm

-     Return[A,B]

-Here.
+     return [a,b] // Here.
 Sorry.

-define FastBoGoSort{list}:
+ define FastBogoSort(list):

- an optimized BoGoSort

- runs in 0(N logN)
+     // An optimized BogoSort

+     // Runs in O(n log n)

-     From N to 1 to log(length(list)):
+     for n from 1 to log(length(list)):

          shuffle(list):

-          If isSorted(list):
+         if isSorted(list):

-               Return list
+             return list

-     Return "Kernel Page Fault (error code: 2)"
+     return "Kernel Page Fault (Error code: 2)"

-Define JobInterviewQuicksort(list):
+ define JobInterviewQuicksort(list):

-     Ok so you choosea pivot
+     Ok so you choose a pivot

      Then divide the list in half

-     For each half:
+     for each half:

-           Check to see if it's sorted
+         check to see if it's sorted

-                No, wait, it doesn't matter
+             no, wait, it doesn't matter

-           Compare each element to the pivot
+         compare each element to the pivot

-                The bigger ones go in a new list
+             the bigger ones go in a new list

-                The equal ones go into, uh
+             the equal ones go into, uh

-                The second list from before
+             the second list from before

-           Hang on, let me name the lists
+         hang on, let me name the lists

-                This is list A
+             this is list A

-                The new one is list B
+             the new one is list B

-           Put the big ones into list B
+         put the big ones into list B

-           Now take the second list
+         now take the second list

-                Call it list, uh, A2
+             call it list, uh, A2

-           Which one was the pivot in?
+         which one was the pivot in?

-           Scratch all that
+         scratch all that

-           It just recursively calls itself
+         it just recursively calls itself

-           Until both lists are empty
+         until both lists are empty

-                Right?
+             right?

-           Not empty, but you know what I mean
+         not empty, but you know what I mean

-     Am I allowed to use the standard libraries?
+     am I allowed to use the standard libraries?

-Define PanicSort(list):
+ define PanicSort(list):

      if isSorted(list):

-          Return list
+         return list

-     for N from 1 to 10000:
+     for n from 1 to 10000:

          pivot=random(0,length(list))

          list=list[pivot:]+list[:pivot]

          if isSorted(list):

              return list

      if isSorted(list):

+         return list:

+     if isSorted(list): //this can't be happening

          return list

-     if isSorted(list):
+     if isSorted(list): //come on come on

- this can't be happening

          return list

-     if isSorted(list):

- come on come on

-          return list

- oh jeez
+     // oh jeez

- I'm gonna be in so much trouble
+     // i'm gonna be in so much trouble

-     list = [ ]

-     system ("shutdown -H +5")

-     system ("rm -rf .

-")

-     system ("rm -rf ~

-*")
+     list=[]

+     system("shutdown -h +5")

+     system("rm -rf ./")

+     system("rm -rf ~/\*")

-     system ("rm -rf
+     system("rm -rf /")

-")

-     system (rd

-s

-q C:\*")

-portability

-     return [1, 2, 3, 4, 5]
+     system("rd /s /q C:\\*") //portability

+     return [1,2,3,4,5]